 Witnesses and beneficiaries

-If you ask a beneficiary of your will to also be a witness to it, then any gift you may have made in your will to them may fail.
-This will have no bearing on the validity of the rest of your will.
-The general rule, therefore, is that beneficiaries shouldn’t also be witnesses.
+If you ask a beneficiary of your Will to also be a witness to it, then any gift you may have made in your Will to them will most likely fail.
+This will have no bearing on the validity of the rest of your Will.
+The general rule and best practise position, therefore, is that beneficiaries shouldn’t also be witnesses.
 But, as with many rules, there are some exceptions:

 If the witness is a professional Trustee or Executor who benefits from a professional charging clause in the Will.
 However, because the definition of professional Trustee is rather narrow, it is generally better to avoid, if possible, asking Trustees and Executors (and their spouses and civil partners) to be witnesses.
 Doing so may help to avoid complications in the future.

 If the beneficiary only becomes a witness after the date of the Will.
 This means that a beneficiary of the original Will, who is not also a witness to it, will not lose their benefit under the Will if they subsequently witness a codicil – as long as the change being made by the codicil is not one from which they will benefit.

 If, after the Will is executed, the witness marries or forms a civil partnership with someone who benefits under the Will, the gift left to the beneficiary under the Will remains valid.

 Despite the fact that there are some exceptions, they are largely to do with circumstances which have changed after the Will has been made.
 As a rule, you should therefore not ask anyone who is going to be a beneficiary to witness your Will.